Stock Market Guides Review

 - Cost: $29/month to $95/month

-Its software shows the historical performance of every trade setup it finds, a feature you won't find anywhere else.*
+Its software shows the historical performance of every setup it identifies, including win rate, average return, and past trade results.

-You can use this information to avoid weak setups, stay out of low-probability trades, and ensure that every trade you do take has a backtested edge.
+You can use this data to avoid weak setups, filter out low-probability trades, and focus only on opportunities with a backtested edge.

-Users can receive trade alerts or access the underlying scanner itself to find their own trade ideas.
+Users can either receive trade alerts or access the scanner directly to find their own ideas.

-It doesn't do all the work for you, and isn't a guaranteed path to profits, but it might help you become a more consistently profitable trader.
+It won't do all the work for you, and it isn't a guaranteed path to profits, but it can help you become a more consistently profitable trader.

 What is Stock Market Guides?

-Stock Market Guides is an algorithmic trading software for active traders.
+Stock Market Guides is an algorithmic trading software for swing and options traders.
 Both beginner and advanced traders are using it to improve their trading.

 To build the software, the SMG team back-tested millions of trades to find which chart patterns, candlestick patterns, and indicator-based strategies brought the highest returns on certain stocks.